 Perinatal and Infant Health Division

-• Newborn Screening Program ensures early identification and connection to timely and appropriate follow-up services for health conditions that can adversely impact an infant’s health and development through newborn metabolic, hearing and critical congenital heart disease screenings.
+- Newborn Screening Program ensures early identification and connection to timely and appropriate follow-up services for health conditions that can adversely impact and infant’s health and development through newborn metabolic, hearing, and critical congenital heart disease screenings.

 Early Childhood Health Division

-• Help Me Grow DC is a program that assists parents and caregivers with the healthy development of their children ages 0–5 and supports healthy births for pregnant women in the District of Columbia by identifying their needs and referring them to appropriate services.
-Contact: 1-800-MOM-BABY, [email protected].
+- Help Me Grow DC is a program that assists parents and caregivers with the healthy development of their children ages 0–5 and supports healthy births for pregnant women in the District of Columbia by identifying their needs and referring them to appropriate services.
+Contact: 1-800-666-2229, [email protected].

 Service Contact: